seadfeng/favicon-downloader/README.md

 ## Contributing

-We welcome contributions to the Redirect Checker project.
+We welcome contributions to the Favicon Downloader project.
 Please feel free to submit issues, feature requests, or pull requests.

 ## License